nikolap/mi-transit/README.md

 - Tapedeck responses for API requests to limit requests to transport.opendata.ch
 - Expanding api for search (e.g. different search times)
 - Caching api requests
+- Nicer date formatting
+- See if can integrate SBB icons

 ## License